2013 New England Patriots season: Week 5: at Cincinnati Bengals

 Andy Dalton drove the Bengals to the Patriots' 9-yard line, but was intercepted by Brandon Spikes.
 The scoring started in the second quarter.
 After a Bengals punt, two completions and a 15-yard penalty moved the ball to the Bengals 32 yard-line.
 However, Blount fumbled late in the 2nd quarter after being tackled by Carlos Dunlap with Reggie Nelson recovering at the Cincinnati 30.
 Dalton sustained a short, 49-yard drive that ended in a 39-yard field-goal by Mike Nugent.
 The big play was an 18-yard catch by A. J. Green on 3rd-and-5.
 The Patriots punted on their next possession, but forced a three-and-out on their next drive.
 Brady led the Patriots to the Bengals 24-yard line and Stephen Gostowski kicked a 42-yard field goal with 13 seconds remaining in the first half to tie the game at 3–3.
 Cincinnati scored on their second drive of the second half.
 Marching down the field on a 13-play, 59-yard drive, eating 6:17 off the clock, that culminated in a 50-yard field goal by Nugent.
 On their first possession of the fourth quarter, the Bengals scored the only touchdown of the day, with a 14-play, 93-yard drive, taking 7:48 off the clock, scoring on a 1-yard touchdown run by BenJarvus Green-Ellis on 4th-and-goal, extending the lead to 13–3.
 Giovani Bernard had a 28-yard run on 3rd-and-15, to the Bengals 30 on the drive.
 On their next drive, the Patriots, aided by a 53-yard completion to Dobson, though Dobson momentarily fumbled, drove all the way to the Bengals 1-yard line, but Blount was stuffed for no gain on 1st-down and two straight incompletions for the Patriots to settle for a 19-yard field goal by Gostkowski, trimming the deficit to 13–6.
 On the Bengals next drive, McCourty forced Bernard to fumble with Mayo recovering at the Bengals 46.
 On the drive, Brady launched a deep pass to Dobson, who caught it momentarily, but Terrence Newman punched the ball out.
 After an incomplete pass intended for Amendola, Brady was sacked by Wallace Gilberry and the Patriots punted.
 After a Bengals three-and-out, the Patriots drove to the Cincinnati 27 yard line before throwing a final fade intended for Dobson, but the ball was under-thrown and intercepted by Pacman Jones with 0:17 seconds remaining, and the Patriots lost for the first time of the season.
+This was also their first loss to the Bengals since 2001.